-As you may be aware the Government has started a process of moving GCSE grades from the traditional letter grades (A-G) to numerical grades (9-1, where 9 is the highest).
-Most of your qualifications will be reported numerically in the summer of 2020, apart from the vocational qualifications e.g. BTEC or CTEC subjects.
+As you may be aware the Government has recently completed a process of moving GCSE grades from the traditional letter grades (A\-G) to numerical grades (9-1, where 9 is the highest).
+All of your qualifications will be reported numerically in the summer of 2022, apart from the vocational qualifications e.g. BTEC or CTEC subjects.